landerson02/Adatest-App/README.md

 Next, go to the Lambda Cloud team page to start up an instance (any instance type is fine but A10 is best,
-Region: Viriginia-East, Attach Adatest Filesystem, and make it use adatest key) Once the instance is launched, grab the ssh command (should look like ssh ubuntu@1280.136.135) copy the address (without the ssh) and replace it with the 'address' in the code tag below.
+Region: Viriginia-East, Attach Adatest Filesystem, and make it use adatest key) Once the instance is launched, grab the ssh command (should look like ssh ubuntu@1280.136.135) copy the address (without the ssh) and replace it with the 'address' in the code below.

 Then ssh into the vm with the command:
 ``` ssh -i adatest.pem <address> -L localhost:8000:localhost:8000 ```